Canberra: Arts, entertainment and events

-Stonefest was a large annual festival, for some years one of the biggest festivals in Canberra.
-It was downsized and rebranded as Stone Day in 2012.
-There are numerous bars and nightclubs which also offer live entertainment, particularly concentrated in the areas of Dickson, Kingston and the city.
-Most town centres have facilities for a community theatre and a cinema, and they all have a library.
-Popular cultural events include the National Folk Festival, the Royal Canberra Show, the Summernats car festival, Enlighten festival, the National Multicultural Festival in February and the Celebrate Canberra festival held over 10 days in March in conjunction with Canberra Day.
+There are numerous bars and nightclubs which also offer live entertainment, particularly concentrated in the areas of the city and Braddon.
+All town centres have a library.
+Popular cultural events include the National Folk Festival, the Royal Canberra Show, the Summernats car festival, Enlighten festival and the National Multicultural Festival in February.
+The National Dinosaur Museum is located on the Barton Highway north of Canberra.